|Guide||♦||30 Triplogs||Mine 0||0 Topics|

 You will soon make the first of three creek crossings along this hike.
-Rhyolite and Bonita Creeks are probably dry most of the time, but beware of flash floods during monsoon season, which can make the trail impassible.
+Rhyolite and Bonita Creeks are probably dry most of the time but beware of flash floods during monsoon season, which can make the trail impassable.

 A short distance later, the trail crosses Bonita Creek, then turns west and enters Silver Spur Meadow.